oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 # Path Tracing with Intel&reg; Embree and the Intel&reg; oneAPI Rendering Toolkit

 ![pathtracer-accu-cornell-spp1-accu4000-plength8-512x512.png](example-images/pathtracer-accu-cornell-spp1-accu4000-plength8-512x512.png)

 ## Purpose

 By walking through this pathtracer tutorial, you will understand how to implement a basic pathtracer with Intel Embree.
 You will have a better understanding of:
-- A pathtracer renderer such as the one implemented within Intel OSPRay.
+- A pathtracer renderer, including the pathtracer as implemented within Intel OSPRay.
-- Visual quality considerations when implementing applications with Embree.
+- How to explore the full featured tutorial codes on the Intel Embree github repository.
-- typical scene controls of interest in the Intel OSPRay Studio showcase reference application or other professional rendering solutions.
+- Visual quality considerations when implementing applications with Intel Embree.
-- full feature tutorial codes on the Intel Embree github repository.
+- Typical scene controls of interest in the Intel OSPRay Studio showcase reference application or other professional rendering solutions.

 Expect less than 10 minutes to compile and run the unmodified application on contemporary hardware.